Brian Davison (drummer): Biography

 Towards the end of the 1950s, Davison played in various skiffle groups in small clubs in the north-west of London.
 He joined The Mark Leeman Five in 1963, with Mark Leeman on vocals, Alan Roskams on guitar, Dave Hyde on bass and Terry Goldberg on piano.
-They recorded a series of singles during their career as well as an album published in 1963, Rhythm and Blues Plus!, which contains among others, a song by Willie Dixon, "You Can't Judge a Book by Its Cover", and one from Mud Morganfeld, "Got My Mojo Working", as well as other pieces from rhythm and blues.
+They recorded a series of singles during their career as well as an album published in 1963, Rhythm and Blues Plus!, which contains among others, a song by Willie Dixon, "You Can't Judge a Book by Its Cover", and one from Muddy Waters, "Got My Mojo Working", as well as other pieces from rhythm and blues.
 In 1965, after Leeman died in a car accident, the band members recruited another singer Roger Peacock and the band continued until 1966 before disbanding.

 Davison, guitarist/vocalist Brian Wilson (not to be confused with the former member of the Beach Boys) and a bassist then formed the trio The Habits, who released a single "Elbow Baby", produced by Spencer Davis.
 This group came to France and played in Marseille (in a small ephemeral club L'Elbow) and in Cogolin at La Jasse.

 Brian Davison then formed the psychedelic band Shinn with Donald "Donn" Shinn on keyboards, Paul Newton on bass (future member of Uriah Heep) and singer Eddie Lamb.
 They played live, but did not release any records.
 Then, in 1967, Davison replaced drummer Ian Hague in a new band, The Nice, with ex-Gary Farr & The T-Bones Keith Emerson on organ and piano and Keith "Lee" Jackson on bass and vocals, as well as guitarist/trumpeter David O'List, ex-member of The Attack.
 They released their first album in 1967 on the Immediate Records label, entitled The Thoughts of Emerlist Davjack, based on the musicians' names.

 After a second album, Ars Longa Vita Brevis in the vein of the first, which saw the departure of guitarist O'List, The Nice continued as a trio until it broke up in 1969 when Emerson, seeking to broaden his horizons, disbanded the group and formed the trio Emerson, Lake & Palmer.